herzenschein/herzenschein/README.md

 * [qt6-with-modules](https://codeberg.org/herzenschein/qt6-with-modules): an attempt to run a Qt application with C++20 modules
 * [materiais-de-aprendizado-qt](https://github.com/herzenschein/materiais-de-aprendizado-qt): resources to learn about Qt in Brazilian Portuguese (on Github)
 * [ufurmix-backup](https://github.com/herzenschein/ufurmix-backup): an archive of the most famous, but now dead, furry Linux distro, taken from Launchpad (on Github)
+* [klrc](https://codeberg.org/herzenschein/klrc): an attempt to make a library and app for editing LRC files